 In 1934 the name was changed to Studio.
 I remember it (only from outside!) as mainly a sex cinema, which it was from 1979 to 1987.
 Since 1990 there has been no cinema there, and today it is now a House & Techno Club.

 Where we now enter the Paagman Bookstore on the Lange Poten, until 1977 the Rex cinema could be found.
 The 1919 building was designed by The Hague architect Cornelis van den Hoogenband and was commissioned by the N.V.
 Company for Development of Hotels, Restaurants & Coffeehouses.
 In 1978 the building burned out completely and after that an almost entirely new building was erected behind the façade.

 Asta at Spui had its opening premiere on Christmas Day 1921.
 In De Telegraaf of December 29th it was noted: “..
 The Hague now has its movie theatre palace” … “the theatre can accommodate almost two thousand visitors and the realization has cost a few million dollars”.
 During this premiere a specially composed “Asta march” was played.
 Like most cinemas then, Asta had its own in-house orchestra.
 The cinema was named after Asta Nielsen, a very famous film actress at that time.

 The building was designed by architect Jan Willem van der Weele and interior and glass designer Chris Lambeau.
 The original facade was removed and replaced in 1938, from a design by Van den Hoek.
 The last film was screened there in 198.

-I show you more beautiful Art Deco buildings in the city centre of The Hague during my Art Nouveau & Art Deco walk on May 19.
+Are you interested in more beautiful Art Deco buildings in the city centre of The Hague?
+Take family or friends on my Art Nouveau & Art Deco walk.